 Wearing clip-ons with a formal suit or skirt not only looks tacky and cheap - like wearing a clip-on tie - but also damages the materials from the pull of the sharp teeth.
 No well-dressed individual would use clip-ons when wearing a formal outfit.

 Connection points are the key consideration.
 If you just want to follow the latest trend, you can use clip-on suspenders.
 But if you actually want comfort and to hold up your pants, you should use button-on braces.
 Case in point, this man wearing suspenders when he should be wearing braces.
 The suspenders are not adequately supporting the pants.
-He should be wearing button-on braces to properly support his wider waist with 4 connection points in front.
+In the photo below, the gentleman should be wearing button-on braces to properly support his wider waist with 4 connection points in front.

 |More connection points (with braces) would better support these pants|

-V-tabs are more traditional, with a D-shaped ring that allows the straps to pivot over the shoulder strap.
-When the brace wearer moves, the straps pivot along the ring, but do not shift left or right when you lean left or right.
+V-tabs are more traditional, with a D-shaped ring that allows the straps to pivot on the shoulder strap.
+As the brace-wearer moves, the straps pivot along the ring, but do not shift when you lean left or right.
 Therefore, when you lean sideways, the opposite side will feel a pull on the outer button, pulling the pants up.
 This increased strain is the number one reason for buttons popping off, and why the outer button generally pops off first.

 |Note the popped button and|